Ogiix/opensimmpls/README.md

 # THE PROJECT

+![OpenSimMPLS logo](https://github.com/manolodd/opensimmpls/blob/master/src/imagenes/splash.png?raw=true)

 <b>OpenSimMPLS</b> is an MPLS network simulator, multiplatform and mutilanguage.
 It is easy-to-use and is intended for teaching activities.
-It can be used as well to test new protocols, techniques and methods related to MPLS and/or GoS.
+It can be used as well to test new protocols, techniques and methods related to MPLS.
 OpenSimMPLS is a mature project used in universities and companies in more tan 130 different countries to teach, research and design MPLS networks.
 It was first developed in 2004 as part of a research project at the University of Extremadura.
 It was hosted since then in SourceForge.net as a CVS project and since 2014 it was updated as a GIT repository and hosted in GitHub forge.

-![OpenSimMPLS logo](https://github.com/manolodd/opensimmpls/blob/master/src/imagenes/splash.png?raw=true)
+<b>This is a forked version from Manuel Domínguez-Dorado's original OpenSimMPLS.</b>

+The modifications include:
+- Custom IP address assignation
+- Custom Traffic destination
+- ICMP
+- Ping
+- Traceroute
+- TTL-propagate
+- RFC 4950
+- Penultimate hop popping
+- Custom routing tables
+- Manual MPLS entry
+- LDP
+- A packet dumper into the software
+- New format for the saving files with the possibility to save routing tables

+The following functions are no more available :
+- Guarantee of Service
+- Active nodes
+- Broken links
+- Old save files

+Some of these features will be added to the main project in the future.

 # LICENSE